marat-iliyasov/marat-iliyasov.github.io/portfolio.markdown

 # Portfolio

-- Extensive research (online and field) on post-Communist Eurasia
+- Open-source research on post-Communist Eurasia in Russian, Lithuanian, and Chechen

-- Political, economic, and societal analysis of authoritarian regimes in Eurasia
+- Semi-structured and in-depth interviews with people at risk on sensitive topics

 - Writing academic articles, reports, policy memos, policy recommendations

+- Presenting findings to the professional and non-professional audiences